williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

-## Type Specific Policy Data Structures
+## Type-Specific Policy Data Structures

 ## Okta Sign On Policy
 {: #OktaSignOnPolicy }

-Okta sign on policy controls the manner in which a user is allowed to sign on to Okta, including whether they will be challenged for multifactor authentication (MFA) and how long they will be allowed to remain signed in before re-authenticating.
+Okta sign on policy controls the manner in which a user is allowed to sign on to Okta, including whether they are challenged for multifactor authentication (MFA) and how long they are allowed to remain signed in before re-authenticating.

-Note that Okta sign on policy is not the same thing as application sign on policy, which determines the extra levels of authentication (if any) which must be performed before a specific Okta application can be invoked.
+>Note: Okta Sign On Policy is different from application sign-on policy, which determines the extra levels of authentication (if any) which must be performed before a specific Okta application can be invoked.
+Application sign-on policy can't be configured via the API.

 ### Policy Settings Data